Soccer-Super League shelved as more clubs withdraw

 “I don’t know how these clubs will manage to get back on-side.”

-Reporting by Simon Evans, Elvira Pollina, Ian Ransom and Sudipto Ganguly; Additional reporting by Giulia Segreti in Rome, Guy Faulconbridge in London and Arvind Sriram in Bengaluru; Editing by Peter Rutherford and Christian Radnedge
+Reporting by Simon Evans, Elvira Pollina, Ian Ransom and Sudipto Ganguly; Additional reporting by Giulia Segreti in Rome, Guy Faulconbridge in London and Arvind Sriram in Bengaluru; Writing by David Clarke; Editing by Peter Rutherford and Christian Radnedge

 Our Standards: The Thomson Reuters Trust Principles.